 Other than stretching or walking, you could always try cycling, an early-morning yoga class, or even a 7-minute HIIT video.
 Find what type of exercise you genuinely enjoy and incorporate that into your mornings.

 Mornings are a wonderful opportunity to set time aside for yourself.
 Even if it’s just five minutes, do something that revitalizes you, from making a homemade coffee to meditating, to journaling.
 Even just looking out the window while taking a few deep breaths is a great chance to enjoy a moment for yourself, which is important to keep your mental health strong.

 A consistent morning routine is important

 Consistency is key.

-As we mentioned before, having a consistent morning routine that works helps to reduce stress and sets the tone for the entire day.
-You’re also more likely to be productive when you follow your morning routine, as you’ve already accomplished several small tasks, which carries you through the day.
+As we mentioned before, having a consistent morning routine reduces stress and sets the tone for the entire day.
+You’re also more likely to be productive when you follow your morning routine, as you’ve already accomplished several small tasks, which carry you through the day.

 Take some time to determine what you want your mornings to look like, try it out, and adjust until you find the perfect routine for you.

-Maybe you need to wake up fifteen minutes earlier, or you will be able to sleep in an extra ten minutes by deleting Facebook off your phone.
+Maybe you need to wake up fifteen minutes earlier, or you will be able to sleep an extra ten minutes by deleting Facebook from your phone.
 Your perfect morning routine is just waiting for you to discover it!